Updated March 2019

 - If you have arranged a trade-in and you own the vehicle you are trading in (i.e., there is no lienholder), be sure to bring the title if you have it.
 If you can’t find the title, don’t panic!
 For a small fee, the dealership will apply on your behalf for a replacement title.

 - If you are transferring your license plate, make sure you have your current registration available, as well as the plate itself.

 - If you are financing and plan to make a down payment, find out in advance how much the dealership will allow you to put on your credit card.
 Most dealerships limit the amount to $3000, but it does vary.
 If you don’t want to use a credit card, make sure the dealership accepts a personal check.
 Then remember to bring your checkbook!

 - Whether the vehicle you are purchasing is new or used, and whether Car Pal has already vetted the vehicle for you or not, do a thorough pre-purchase inspection!
-For your own peace of mind, check everything on the vehicle delivery checklist below.
+For your own peace of mind, check everything on the list below.
 Checking the mechanical items is less urgent if it’s a new vehicle, because those will still be under full manufacturer bumper-to-bumper warranty for at least another three years or 36,000 miles.
-However, on a pre-owned vehicle, particularly one that is out of warranty, it will not be advantageous to you to notice that something is not working after you get home (or after the dealership delivery team leaves, if they’ve delivered the vehicle to you).
+However, on a pre-owned vehicle, particularly one that is out of warranty, it will not be advantageous to you to notice that something is not working as expected after you get home or after the dealership delivery team leaves, if they’ve delivered the vehicle to you.